-Have halted, by 2015, and begun to reverse the spread of HIV/AIDS.
+Halt, by 2015, the spread of HIV/AIDS and begin to lower its incidence.

-Goal Indicators 2004 2005 2006 2007 No. of HIV cases (cumulative) 8919 10120 11510 12652 HIV prevalence among pregnant women aged 15-24 years zero zero zero zero
+Goal Indicators 2004 2005 2006 2007 2008 No. of HIV cases (cumulative) 8919 10120 11510 12652 13926 HIV prevalence among pregnant women aged 15-24 years zero zero zero zero 1

-Have halted, by 2015, and begun to reverse the incidence of malaria and other major diseases.
+Halt, by 2015, the spread of malaria and other major diseases and lower their incidence.

-Goal Indicators 1990 1995 2000 2003 2004 2005 2006 2007 Prevalence of malaria and associated death rates (per 100,000 of population): • Incidence 125 106 35 7.7 5 4.7 4.45 3.7 • Deaths zero zero zero zero zero zero zero zero Proportion of population in malaria- risk areas using effective malaria prevention and treatment measures (%) Prevalence of tuberculosis and associated death rates (per 100,000 population): 90 - - 94 94.5 95 • Incidence 18.6 11.5 11.82 9.6 10.1 10.3 10.9 10.6 • Deaths Proportion of tuberculosis cases detected and cured under DOTS (%) 72.3 85 72.3 72.5 n.a.
+Goal Indicators 1990 1995 2000 2003 2004 2005 2006 2007 2008 Prevalence of malaria and associated death rates (per 100,000 of population): • Incidence 125 106 35 7.7 5 4.6 4.45 3.8 0.46 Deaths zero zero zero zero zero Zero zero zero zero Proportion of population in malaria-risk areas using effective malaria prevention and treatment measures (%) Prevalence of tuberculosis and associated death rates (per 100,000 population): 24 - - - - 94 94.5 95 95 Incidence 18.6 11.5 11.82 9.6 10.1 10.3 10.9 10.1 10.06 Deaths Proportion of tuberculosis cases detected and treated under DOTS (%) - 72.3 85.0 85.0 100 100 100

 Combating HIV/AIDS: Despite the large number of expatriates in the country, efforts made to combat HIV/AIDS have succeeded in controlling it and halting its spread.
-By the end of 2007, the cumulative number of reported cases reached 12652, of which 3033 were citizens and 9619 expatriates.
-In 2007, 1142 HIV cases were reported, of which 767 were expatriates and 375 citizens.
-Within the latter category, 5% were below 15 years old, 78% in the 15-49 years age group, and 17% in the above 49 years old age group.
+By the end of 2007, the cumulative number of reported cases reached 13,926, of which 3538 were citizens and 10,388 expatriates.
+In 2008, 1274 HIV cases were reported, of which 769 were expatriates and 505 citizens.
+Within the latter category, 3% were below 15 years old, 85% in the 15-49 years age group, and 12% in the above 50 years old age group.

-Seeking to control the spread of HIV/AIDS, the government diligently applies preventive measures.
-The national program for combating HIV/AIDS comprises the following:
+Seeking to control the spread of HIV/AIDS, the government diligently applies preventive measures given the large number of foreign manpower from many countries.
+The national program for combating HIV/AIDS, which is the focus of national efforts aiming at addressing this issue, comprises the following:

-- Health education and awareness, through varied information programs designed to disseminate information about the disease, how it spreads, and how it can be prevented. - A preventive control system that includes regularly surveying groups at risk, ensuring safety of transfused blood and performing medical tests on expatriate workers, to ensure that they are not carriers, before issuing residency and work permits. - A national record of reported cases, with the aim of providing follow up and taking appropriate preventive and curative measures. - Several awareness and education activities are conducted, through print and electronic media, to combat causes of the disease. - Lectures are given and symposia are held in all regions of the Kingdom, as part of the activities to mark World Aids Day.
+- Health education and awareness, through varied information programs designed to disseminate information about the disease, how it spreads, and how it can be prevented. - A preventive control system that includes regularly surveying groups at risk, ensuring safety of transfused blood and performing medical tests on expatriate workers, to ensure that they are not carriers, before issuing residency and work permits. - A national record of reported cases, with the aim of providing follow up and taking appropriate preventive and curative measures. - Several awareness and education activities are conducted, through print and electronic media, to combat the causes of the disease. - Lectures are given and symposia are held in all regions of the Kingdom, as part of the activities to mark World Aids Day. - Establish a system for reporting, evaluation and follow up of cases. - Establish clinics for optional check-up and advice in 20 governorates and provide training for relevant personnel. - Conduct studies to determine the incidence of the disease with the most susceptible groups. - Conduct new surveys of the disease such as pre-marital check-up. - Cooperate with World Bank specialists in the "Syndrome-Treatment Program" and the optional check-ups and consultation clinics.
+Cooperation with these specialists